A common complaint I hear from artists my age is about their lack of free time.

 Tip: It helps to have a subject or theme to work on, then you can really focus on specific colors, photos, and ephemera to include on the collage.
 It also helps to have a large, organized collection of images already on the computer ready to go, so you don’t have to dig for them.

 One of the benefits of creating digital collages is that it takes much less time to get started on a single collage.
-Everything’s in the computer, and if you have a good collection of images and ephemera saved and organized in your Canva account you can get going on a new collage almost immediately.
+Everything’s in the computer (or even on your phone!), and if you have a good collection of images and ephemera saved and organized in your Canva account you can get going on a new collage almost immediately.

 It’s also much easier to put down a collage and pick it back up again later– your work is automatically saved and you don’t have to put boxes of paper away or drag them back out again when you want to continue your piece.